PeaceFounder/CryptoGroups.jl/README.md

    g == G(octet(g)) == G(value(g))
    ```

-## Safety Considerations
+## Safety Guarantees

+While no cryptographic system can guarantee absolute security, CryptoGroups implements the following safety features:

 - Group element arithmetics is possible only with the same types of groups and throws `MethodError` when that is violated.
-For instance, `@ECGroup{P_192}() * @ECGroup{P_256}()` throws an error.
+For instance, `@ECGroup{P_192}() * @ECGroup{P_256}()` throws an error;
-- Group elements are validated during construction, throwing `ArgumentError` for invalid inputs.
+- Group elements are validated during construction, throwing `ArgumentError` for invalid inputs;
-- Moduler prime group elements are checked to belong in prime group via $g^q = 1$.
+- Modular prime group elements are checked to belong in prime group via $g^q = 1$;
-- Elliptic curve points are checked for curve equation satisfaction and cofactor validation.
+- Elliptic curve points are checked for curve equation satisfaction and cofactor validation;
-- The package implements checks to prevent issues with special cases in point addition formulas.
+- The package implements checks to prevent issues with special cases in point addition formulas;
-- Exponentiation with $k \mod q = 0$ shows warning or throws an error in a strict mode.
+- Exponentiation with $k~ {\rm mod} ~q = 0$ shows warning or throws an error in a strict mode.

 ## Limitations and Future Work